 Buyer Intent KW vs. Informational Keywords

 Buyer (or selling) intent keywords have a high intention to buy or sell a product or service, similar to commercial intent keywords.
 They are both terms usually described as keywords attracting ready-to-buy visitors at the bottom of the funnel.

-Informational Keywords, however, are queries used to find answers to a question, a how-to guide, or other information not related to making a purchase today.
+Informational keywords are queries used to find answers to a question, a how-to guide, or other information not related to making a purchase today.

 For example, if you were to sell sheets for home beds, you might want to focus on keywords like “purchase bedsheets” or “buy bedsheets online.”
 These are phrases that indicate the user is ready to purchase.